The Ultimate Guide to Residential Reverse Osmosis Drinking Water Systems: How They Work, What They Remove, and Why Your Home and Family Need One

 ________________________________________________________________

-All of these Reverse Osmosis systems are available on Amazon and replacement filters are readily available at their websites.
+All of these Reverse Osmosis systems are available on Amazon, and replacement filters are readily available on their websites.
+If we wouldn't use it, we wouldn't recommend it!

 1. Pentair OMNIFilter Undersink 4-Stage Reverse Osmosis Water Filtration System

-Review: This is the most user friendly reverse osmosis system with quick change filter cartridges.
-It can go under the sink or mounted in the basement with product lines run up to the RO faucet at sink and RO water to refrigerators for great ice and water.
-This system is Made in the USA.
+Review: This is the most user-friendly reverse osmosis system with quick-change filter cartridges.
+It can be mounted under the sink or installed in the basement with product lines up to the RO faucet at the sink and RO water to refrigerators for great ice and water.
+This system is made in the USA.
 This is a 5 ★★★★★ RO system in my opinion.

 Review: This is a 5 ★★★★★ RO system in my opinion.
 This is an incredible reverse osmosis system, especially for the cost.
-I have this same RO system in my home and it is awesome!
-I have it mounted in the basement with a 10 gallon storage tank on the floor and the 3 gallon tank mounted in the ceiling under my kitchen.
+I have this same RO system in my home, and it is awesome!
+I have it mounted in the basement with a 10-gallon storage tank on the floor and the 3-gallon tank mounted in the ceiling under my kitchen.
 Feeding 3 different appliances and 2 RO faucets.
-This Bluonics RO has 6 stages of filtration, with a booster pump, and a UV light!
-There aren't any RO systems on the market that can match this system for the price or quality of water.
-This RO system has a bit more maintenance required.
+This Bluonics RO has 6 stages of filtration, with a booster pump and a UV light.
+There aren't many RO systems on the market that can match this system's price or the quality and quantity of RO water it produces.
+This RO system has a bit more maintenance.
 This RO needs to be mounted in the basement.

-Review: This is a great "basic" 5 stage reverse osmosis system from Bluonics.
+Review: This is a great "basic" 5-stage reverse osmosis system from Bluonics.
 This is a 5 ★★★★★ RO system in my opinion.
-Mainly because it produces great tasting water and they include all the filters with it.
-Depending on your water usage and water quality the filters included with this RO will last 2-4 years.
+Because it produces great-tasting water and includes RO filters with the system.
+Depending on your water usage and water quality, the filters included with this RO will last 2-4 years.
 This RO needs to be mounted in the basement

-Review: This is a great reverse osmosis parts supplier for any RO system installation.
+Review: Malida is a great supplier of reverse osmosis parts for any RO system installation.

 _________________________________________________________________